 The thesis consists of a major paper, 70 to 100 text pages in length, related to the Junior Member's major emphasis.
-It entails researched study of a topic, theme, or figure, and should demonstrate that the student can work competently in a critical way on a foundational matter in his or her area of emphasis.
+It entails researched study of a topic, theme, or figure, and should demonstrate that the Junior Member can work competently in a critical way on a foundational matter in his or her area of emphasis.

 Junior Members are encouraged to begin considering a thesis area during the first year so that as much as possible work in the seminars may relate to and support the thesis.
-The Junior Member is required to submit a prospectus of the thesis at the beginning of the second year.
-The thesis topic must be approved by the Junior Member's mentor and a second Senior Member, who together constitute the Junior Member's Thesis Committee.

-The M.Phil.F. oral examination comes at the completion of the thesis and is up to two hours in length.
-The exam focuses upon the thesis and those who want a thorough, academic approach to the foundational issues of their field of study as a means of developing their Christian understanding, and who may eventually intend to pursue doctoral studies.
+The Junior Member is required to submit a prospectus of the those who want a thorough, academic approach to the foundational issues of their field of study as a means of developing their Christian understanding, and who may eventually intend to pursue doctoral studies.